yaml/yaml-spec/spec/1.3.0/spec.md

 to discuss improvements to the YAML language and specification; to better meet the needs and expectations of its users and use cases.

-This YAML 1.2.2 specification, published in October 2021, is the first step in YAML's rejuvenated development journey.
+The YAML 1.2.2 specification, published in October 2021, was the first step in YAML's rejuvenated development journey.
 YAML is now more popular than it has ever been, but there is a long list of things that need to be addressed for it to reach its full potential.